zoola969/python_ttlru_map/docs/source/index.rst

-Welcome to ttl_dict's documentation!
+Welcome to ttlru_map's documentation!
 ====================================
-**ttl_dict** is a Python library which provides a hash table with a time-to-live (TTL) for each key-value pair.
+**ttlru_map** is a Python library which provides a hash table with a time-to-live (TTL) for each key-value pair.